nishanths/loupe-js/README.md

 const enableLoupe: (target: HTMLElement, imgUrl: string, loupe: Loupe) => () => void;
 ```

-It returns a function that can be later be used to remove the loupe from the target
+`enableLoupe` returns a function that can be later be used to disable the loupe
-element.
+on the target element.

 ## License